 Different tissue types can vary widely with regard to texture and rigidity, cell types and content of host nucleic acids and inhibitory substances.
 In addition, the localization of viral nucleic acids in the tissue may vary depending on tissue type, virus and stage of infection.
+Additional pretreatments for tissue samples are available at QIAGEN technical service, including a rapid protocol and recommendations for difficult tissues.

 Up to 5 mg of fresh or frozen tissue can be used as a starting amount.
 For higher amounts of tissue it might be necessary to check whether this amount of tissue can still be processed.
-Furthermore we recommend enabling the vacuum performance check during the vacuum step to ensure that the liquids have completely passed through the membrane before the protocol proceeds.
+Furthermore we recommend enabling the user confirmation during the vacuum step to ensure that the liquids have completely passed through the membrane before the protocol proceeds.